ken107/databind-js/README.md

 node supermodel.js examples/sharedtodolist/todo_controller.js
 ```

 Then open the file examples/sharedtodolist/todo.html in two or more browser windows.
 If you use Chrome, you must run a local web server because Chrome does not allow AJAX over file:// URL.
-This example reuses the TodoList components from the todolist2 example.
+This example reuses the TodoList view from the todolist2 example.